LitroRouter — A URLPattern Router for Web Components

 }

-This ensures the module is never evaluated during SSR.
-If you're using the router standalone in a setup with server rendering, apply the same dynamic import pattern.
+The FAST and Elena adapters use connectedCallback() with a one-shot init flag for the same effect (FAST and Elena don't have a firstUpdated() hook).
+If you're using the router standalone in a setup with server rendering, apply the same dynamic-import-inside-a-client-only-lifecycle pattern.

 Monotonic Navigation Token